TheRealQuasi/starship-model-2025/README.md

 1. Install Visual Studio Code.
 2. Install the PlatformIO extension in Visual Studio Code.
-3. Open the `rocket` folder in Visual Studio Code.
+3. Open the `Starship_25` folder in Visual Studio Code.
 PlatformIO should automatically detect all necessary files.

 ## Building and Programming